josephine-c/portfolio/README.md

 ### Personal logo

-I used logojoy.com to quickly make a personal logo standin for this portfolio website project, while I develop my own personal logo properly without the project time constraints.
+I used logojoy.com to quickly make a personal logo stand-in for this portfolio website project, while I develop my own personal logo properly without the project time constraints.
 As it is self/personal branding I used my initials JC as the main design component of my logo.
 I Went with a bright pink color to contrast with with dark blue background of my main/homepage.
 I love the color pink and had it as my hair dye color for a few years once upon a time.
 I also made the pink color spill out of the circle to mimic a personal wax seal used on envelopes, to give a more personal touch!

 ![personal logo](https://github.com/josephine-c/portfolio/blob/master/docs/logo-70px.png "personal logo")